 - DO NOT try to solve your teenager's problems.
 As a parent, it is hard to see your child under stress.
 But try to resist solving your teen's problems.
 Instead, work together to brainstorm solutions and let your teen come up with ideas.
 Using this approach helps teens learn to tackle stressful situations on their own.

 - Stock up on healthy foods.
 Like many adults, teens often reach for unhealthy snacks when they are under stress.
 To help them resist the urge, fill your fridge and cabinets with veggies, fruits, whole grains, and lean proteins.
 Skip the sodas and high-calorie, sugary snacks.

 - Create family rituals.
 Family routines can be comforting for your teen during stressful times.
 Having a family dinner or movie night can help relieve the stress of the day and give you a chance to connect.

 - DO NOT demand perfection.
 None of us does everything perfectly.
 Expecting perfection from your teen is unrealistic and just adds stress.

 Adolescents - stress; Anxiety - cope with stress

 American Psychological Association.
-Talking to Teens About Stress. www.apa.org/helpcenter/stress-talk.aspx.
-Accessed July 10, 2016.
+Talking to teens about stress. www.apa.org/helpcenter/stress-talk.aspx.
+Accessed August 10, 2018.